 Students explore the JA Inspire exhibitor list and the website of the local Chamber of Commerce to identify common career clusters and companies of interest.
+Remind students to save both of this session's completed student activity handouts.

 - The JA Inspire event is intended to introduce you to the world of work and opportunities in your local community. - Every local area has an economy, and many areas are known for their core industries, such as technology, agriculture, or entertainment.
 Researching exhibiting companies and the local Chamber of Commerce can help you understand your own community's strengths. - When exploring potential careers, keep in mind your individual values, skills, and interests.
 Recognize that these might change over time, so also keep an open mind.